 Since the three main features of balance are alignment, strength and attention, Cole explains, mastery of this discipline requires sharp mental alertness and controlled physical form.

 The outcome is a meditative state that leads to peace of mind, both on the yoga mat and in life.
-Here are four accessible poses that all yogis — no matter your experience or fitness level — can practice to reinforce balance and enrich your well-being.
+Here are four accessible yoga exercises that everyone — no matter your experience or fitness level — can practice to reinforce balance and enrich your well-being.

 Eagle Pose (Garudasana)